AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 **Scenario 9: Find similar match for red color car**

 While performing your search on AEM, you can filter your results by showing similar assets to the selected ones.
 You can use the **Find Similar** option to narrow down your search to the exact or similar match of the searched Asset.
-For example, you want to search for duplicate assets.
-Execute the following steps:
+This helps finding assets which have similar smart tags to the selected asset.
+For example, when you want to search for alike assets, execute the following steps:

 1. Search the asset as per your requirement.
 1. Hover over the asset > click ellipsis > select [!UICONTROL Find Similar].